 Found In: ›Activities ›Articles ›Forms & Templates

-One of the common challenges faced by Activity Coordinators is the lack of engagement among residents in the activities provided.
-This issue can arise due to several reasons:
+One common challenge for Activity Coordinators is the lack of engagement among residents.
+This issue may stem from:

-Habitual Participation: Some residents might attend activities out of habit rather than genuine interest.
+Habitual Participation: Some residents may attend activities out of routine rather than genuine interest.

 Social Gathering: Residents may congregate in recreation areas simply because it's a social hub, not necessarily because they are enthusiastic about the activities.

-Activity Imbalance: Giving too much importance to specific activities can lead to a decline in interest in others.
+Activity Imbalance: Overemphasis on certain types of activities can lead to a decline in interest in others.

-Resident Lifestyle Survey: A more comprehensive survey that delves into various aspects of residents' lifestyles and preferences.
+Resident Lifestyle Survey: A detailed questionnaire exploring various aspects of residents' interests, histories, and preferences.

 Can be difficult to get everyone involved